-- 14.1 A DNA audit, using the current FBI DNA Quality Assurance Standards Audit Document(s), will be conducted on an annual basis. - 14.2 The interval between annual audits will be in accordance with the current FBI Quality Assurance Standards. - 14.3 Every other year, at a minimum, the DNA audit must be an external audit. - 14.4 The completed audit document(s) (Quality Assurance Standards Audit for Forensic DNA Testing Laboratories and for DNA Databasing Laboratories) and appropriate accompanying documentation will be submitted to NWIS according to NDIS Operational Procedures.
+- 14.1 A DNA audit, using the current FBI DNA Quality Assurance Standards Audit Document(s), will be conducted on an annual basis. - 14.2 The interval between annual audits will be in accordance with the current FBI Quality Assurance Standards. - 14.3 Every other year, at a minimum, the DNA audit must be an external audit. - According to NDIS

+Appropriate audit document(s) (quality Assurance Standards Audit for Forensic DNA Testing Laboratories and for DNA Databasing Laboratories) and appropriate accompanying documentation will be submitted to NDIS according to NDIS Operational Procedures.